Welcome to Worcestershire County Museum

 Visit Worcestershire County Museum at Hartlebury Castle and discover over 1000 years of history.

 Learn more about this fascinating county; explore the past through room sets and real historical objects and discover just what life was like for our ancestors.
 From costume to gypsy caravans and archaeology to toys, there really is something for everyone to enjoy.

-The County Museum, housed in the former home of the Bishops of Worcester, is a fascinating place to explore.
-In the museum galleries you can discover social history, toys through time, travel & transport and the intriguing story of Worcestershire’s past.
-Visitors can also see room sets such as the schoolroom and scullery, which are regularly brought to life by visiting schoolchildren and period rooms that focus on the Victorian and Civil War eras.
+The County Museum, housed in the north wing of the former home of the Bishops of Worcester, is a fascinating place to explore.
+In the museum galleries you can discover social history, toys through time, archaeology, and the intriguing story of Worcestershire’s past.
+Visitors can also see room sets such as the schoolroom and scullery, which are regularly brought to life by visiting schoolchildren.

 Within the grounds of the Museum you can visit the Cider Mill and the Transport Gallery which houses a fascinating array of vehicles including a fire engine, hansom cab, bicycles, carts and a large collection of beautifully decorated Gypsy caravans.